 In economics, business, and statistics, per capita refers to the average or median figure per person.
 It’s a Latin term that means “by the head” but is used to indicate “by the person.”

-On the subject of the wealthiest country in the world, per capita relates to the median numbers for net worth per person and the amount of money earned per person in a nation or geographic region.
+Concerning the wealthiest country in the world, per capita relates to the median numbers for net worth per person and the amount of money earned per person in a nation or geographic region.

 Per capita income determines the average income per person for an area.
 It also determines purchasing power parity and is a decisive metric for organizations like the United Nations to evaluate the standard of living and quality of life.